allanzguan/DefenseCommander/README.md

 This android app uses Dynamic Views, Object Animators, ValueAnimator, Interpolators, SoundPool, MotionEvents, Scrolling Background, TouchEvents, Remote Database, Threads

--This app is a game, a modern take on an 80’s era video game where the user defends their bases against missile attacks.
+- This app is a game, a modern take on an 80’s era video game where the user defends their bases against missile attacks.
 - Major entities in the app include bases, incoming ballistic missiles, and interceptors
 - The game increases in difficulty as time passes (i.e., Levels)